 Ingredients

-- 2 tablespoon Golden Mountain seasoning sauce (or Maggi sauce as a substitute)
+- 2 tbsp Golden Mountain seasoning sauce (or Maggi)

 Instructions

-1. Make the Sauce.
-In a small bowl, mix all the sauces (soy, dark soy, oyster, Golden Mountain, fish sauce), sugar, and ground white pepper.
+In a small bowl, mix oyster sauce, light soy, dark soy, Golden Mountain sauce, fish sauce, sugar, and white pepper.
 Stir well and set aside.

 3. Prepare the Noodles